unkso/titan-app/docs/modules.md

 **Red**: Scene - Defines the structure of components in the main content area.

-**Green**: Component - Simple, reusable pieces of the user interface.
+**Green**: Component - Simple, reusable piece of the user interface.